 The most-asked questions about living in, buying into, and moving to The Dominion San Antonio TX 78257 — answered directly by a Dominion resident, Country Club member, and HOA Board Director.

 The Dominion was founded in 1983.
-The community was developed around the Bill Johnston-designed Dominion Country Club golf course, which opened in 1984 and has hosted PGA Tour Champions events.
-Over the past four decades, the community has expanded to 1,500 acres with ten distinct sub-neighborhoods and is now a mature HOA community with established architectural standards, landscape maturity, and generational resident tenure.
+The community was developed around the Bill Johnston-designed Dominion Country Club golf course.
+Over the past four decades, the community has expanded to 1,500 acres with fifteen distinct sub-neighborhoods and is now a mature HOA community with established architectural standards, landscape maturity, and generational resident tenure.

 The Dominion is located entirely in the 78257 ZIP code, in Northwest San Antonio, Texas.
 The community's mailing addresses use "San Antonio, TX 78257."

-The Dominion is widely considered San Antonio's most exclusive residential address.
-It is particularly well-suited for families prioritizing 24/7 guard-gated security, full-service Country Club amenities behind the gates, architecturally significant custom homes, top-rated public and private school access, and 15-minute proximity to USAA, the South Texas Medical Center, and La Cantera shopping.
-The community attracts executives, physicians, business owners, and multi-generational families.
+The Dominion is a well-established guard-gated residential community in Northwest San Antonio.
+It tends to appeal to families, empty nesters and second home owners prioritizing 24/7 guard-gated security, Country Club amenities, custom homes, public and private school access, and 15-minute proximity to USAA, the South Texas Medical Center, and La Cantera shopping.
+Residents include executives, physicians, business owners, and multi-generational families.

-The Dominion Country Club golf course was designed by Bill Johnston, a respected American golf course architect.
-The course opened in 1984 and has hosted PGA Tour Champions events including the Dominion Seniors Invitational.
-The Club is currently operated by Arcis Golf, which has invested in ongoing capital improvements to the clubhouse, dining venues, aquatics complex, and course conditioning.
+The Dominion Country Club golf course was designed by Bill Johnston, an American golf course architect.
+The course has hosted PGA Tour Champions events including the Dominion Seniors Invitational.
+The Club is currently operated by Arcis Golf.

-Homes in The Dominion typically range from approximately $1.5M for well-maintained patio homes in The Cottages to $6M+ for full-acre custom estates in The Estates.
-As of Q2 2026, the community median sale price is approximately $2.45M, with an average price per square foot of roughly $465.
+Homes in The Dominion typically range from approximately $750,000 for well-maintained patio homes in The Cottages and The Gardens to $5M+ for full-acre estates in The Estates.

 A home purchase in The Dominion includes the real property, access to all common areas, gatehouse services, and 24/7 patrol coverage under the HOA.
 Country Club membership is separate and optional.
 Buyers pay a one-time HOA transfer fee at closing and ongoing monthly HOA dues.
 Some sub-neighborhoods have additional sub-HOA dues for secondary gates or specific common-area maintenance.